 While the benefit likely to be received by applicants includes cost reduction, it would be appropriate that in next versions the document defines a probable final cost associated with eligible applicants from developing countries.
 Moreover, awareness//outreach efforts should be carried out in a planned, targeted manner.
 A pre-scan of an economy’s organizational structure, business groups and other relevant audiences may assist in getting the desired results.
 ICANN fellows representing developing economies and other local Internet community structures (ISP associations, ISOC chapters, technology activists) could assist greatly in broadcasting the awareness.
 Naveed- ul-Haq (29 July 2011).

 JAS WG response: The JAS agrees this is an issue; however, control over this issue is outside the JAS WG’s scope.
-JAS WG encourages the community, with its knowledgeable members, to help with outreach and created local awareness as much as possible.
+JAS WG encourages the community, with its knowledgeable members, to help with outreach and created local awareness as much as possible and has recommended that ICANN Staff set up a mechanism that matches those who can provide non financial aid with those who need such assistance.
 The JAS WG believes ICANN should provide support to local communities to assist with outreach activities.
 The Final Report is describing in more details the concept of a staff community partnership.

 Protections for Islands and other small states.